 Finally, we can also see how the criticism results in a rather defensive behavior, where some of the central goals and claimed strengths are even hidden in order to prevent further flame wars.

-One striking example of this is the strong advice of the head of the design team to “downplay[] the extent (and by implication) disruptiveness of the design changes” in the release notes of one of the recent releases, GNOME 40, which in fact introduced yet another salient design change (https://gitlab.gnome.org/Teams/Engagement/release-notes/-/issues/27; accessed 30 April 2024).
+One striking example of this is the strong advice of the head of the design team to “downplay[] the extent (and by implication) disruptiveness of the design changes” in the release notes of one of the more recent releases, GNOME 40, which in fact introduced yet another salient design change (https://gitlab.gnome.org/Teams/Engagement/release-notes/-/issues/27; accessed 30 April 2024).
 In this case, as can be seen, the claim of continuity outweighs the otherwise strong claim of creativity.
-This might be also due to the belief that ‘good design’ should operate in the background.
+This might also be due to the belief that ‘good design’ should operate in the background.

 All these attempts, unsurprisingly, themselves provoke strong reactions and debates, which provide very rich sources that still need to be analyzed in detail.

 What has been mainly left out in this analysis, and should be added to draw a fair picture, is that the uptake in general was not all that critical as the statements analyzed here might suggest.
 Particularly in the wake of the ongoing design attempts, GNOME was also widely taken up positively by many users, and the fact that the GNOME shell is currently the default graphical environment in many Linux distributions speaks to that.
 Even some of the strongest critics seem to have changed their mind.
-Most notably, in 2013, Linus Torvalds announced that he has been moving back to GNOME, since he now discovered software extensions (third-party additions to the core software) that appears to have given him back a reasonably portion of ‘control’:
+Most notably, in 2013, Linus Torvalds announced that he has been moving back to GNOME, since he now discovered software extensions (third-party additions to the core software) that seem to have given him back a reasonable portion of ‘control’:

 That actually sounds like gnome3 may be usable right out of the box.